Energy, It’s all about the Energy - and this is where Sport kicked in…

 Other, more Ordinary Swingers

-Anyone who watched the 2025 Ryder Cup outside New York will know it’s the Players modern equivalent of a Gladiatorial Lion’s Den.
+Anyone who watched the 2025 Ryder Cup outside New York will know it’s the Players modern equivalent of a gladiatorial lion’s den.

-Add to that crowds that behave as though they’ve ingested a Century’s worth of Sugar and you could almost forget the Golf and paint the action around it.
+Add to that crowds that behave as though they’ve ingested a century’s worth of sugar and you could almost forget the golf and paint the action around it.

-SOLD: £5,500 Size: 150x150 cms.
+SOLD: £5,500 Size: 150 x 150 cm.

 It was bought by the owner of Wentworth in 2002, Elliott Bernerd.